 - Provide a reasonable and appropriate plan for surgical and medical management of defined patient problems and likely complications for all common surgeries covered by the specialty of plastic surgery

-- Explain the various types of surgical facilities and their suitability for all major plastic surgery approaches
+- Explain the various types of surgical facilities and their suitability for all significant plastic surgery approaches

 - Describe appropriate habilitation and rehabilitation approaches for all common areas covered by plastic surgery